rakib33/EtiqaFreelancer/README.md

 ## Vue.Js

-In this tutorial, I will show you how to build a Vue.js CRUD Application to consume REST APIs, display and modify data using Vue , Vue Router and Axios.
+In this tutorial,I will show you how to build a Vue 3 Typescript example to consume REST APIs with a CRUD application in that, you can display and modify data using Axios and Vue Router.

-Installing vue globally or project directory.
+# Overview of Vue.js CRUD example

+We will build a Vue.js front-end Tutorial Application in that:
+    -Each Tutorial has id, User Name, Phone Number, Skillsets, Hobby and User Image.
+    -We can create, retrieve, update, delete Tutorials.
+    -There is a Search bar for finding Users.

+#Technology
+We will use these modules:

+vue
+vue-router
+vuex
+axios
+vee-validate
+bootstrap
+vue-fontawesome

+#Setup Vue Project
+Open cmd at the folder you want to save Project folder, run command to install vue globally:
 ```
 npm install -g @vue/cli
 ```